 Some people think that the period in the uterus is mostly for physical growth.
 Of course there is some truth to this, but there is more to it.

 In the last period of pregnancy, babies begin to do things with their brain.
-Perhaps it is to go too far to say that they think, but studies show that babies start to respond differently to stimuli, whether from outside or inside.
+Perhaps it is too far to say that they think, but studies show that babies start to respond differently to stimuli, whether from outside or inside.
 The brain is involved in these reactions.
 This is fascinating when you consider that less than a hundred years ago people thought that a newborn baby was not much more than a body with a number of reflexes.
 We now know a lot about the different sensory developments of babies still in the belly.

 Your baby knows how you feel!